-A personal grievance is a particular type of employment relationship problem that normally must be raised with the employer within 90 days of the grievance arising.
+A personal grievance is a particular type of employment relationship problem that normally must be raised with the employer within 90 days of the grievance arising, except for a personal grievance of sexual harassment which must be raised within 12 months from the date an instance occurs or comes to the employee's attention.
 An employee may have a personal grievance where:

-- the employee has been unjustifiably dismissed; or - the employee's employment, or 1 or more conditions of the employee's employment (including any condition that survives termination of the employment), is or are or was (during employment that has since been terminated) affected to the employee's disadvantage by some unjustifiable action by the employer; or - the employee has been discriminated against in the employee's employment; or - the employee has been sexually harassed in the employee's employment; or - (da) that the employee has been treated adversely in the employee's employment on the ground that the employee is, or is suspected or assumed or believed to be, a person affected by family violence; or - the employee has been racially harassed in the employee's employment; or - the employee has been subject to duress in the employee's employment in relation to membership or non-membership of a union or employees organisation; or - the employee's employer has failed to comply with a requirement of Part 6A; or - the employee has been disadvantaged by the employee's employment agreement not being in accordance with section 67C, 67D, 67G, or 67H; or - the employee's employer has contravened section 67F or 67G(3); or - the employee's employer has, in relation to the employee,- - engaged in adverse conduct for a prohibited health and safety reason; or - contravened section 92 of the Health and Safety at Work Act 2015 (which prohibits coercion or inducement); or - the employer has retaliated, or threatened to retaliate, against the employee in breach of section 21 of the Protected Disclosures (Protection of Whistleblowers) Act 2022 (because the employee intends to make or has made a protected disclosure).
-They have been dismissed without good reason, or the dismissal was not - carried out properly - They have been treated unfairly;
+- the employee has been unjustifiably dismissed; or - the employee's employment, or 1 or more conditions of the employee's employment (including any condition that survives termination of the employment), is or are or was (during employment that has since been terminated) affected to the employee's disadvantage by some unjustifiable action by the employer; or - the employee has been discriminated against in the employee's employment; or - the employee has been sexually harassed in the employee's employment; or - (da) that the employee has been treated adversely in the employee's employment on the ground that the employee is, or is suspected or assumed or believed to be, a person affected by family violence; or - the employee has been racially harassed in the employee's employment; or - the employee has been subject to duress in the employee's employment in relation to membership or non-membership of a union or employees organisation; or - the employee's employer has failed to comply with a requirement of Part 6A; or - the employee has been disadvantaged by the employee's employment agreement not being in accordance with section 67C, 67D, 67G, or 67H; or - the employee's employer has contravened section 67F or 67G(3); or - the employee's employer has, in relation to the employee.- - engaged in adverse conduct for a prohibited health and safety reason; or - contravened section 92 of the Health and Safety at Work Act 2015 (which prohibits coercion or inducement); or - the employer has retaliated, or threatened to retaliate, against the employee in breach of section 21 of the Protected Disclosures (Protection of Whistleblowers) Act 2022 (because the employee intends to make or has made a protected disclosure).3.